eddiejessup/elliot-marsden-site/posts/2020-06-21-biased-estimates.md

 ## Conclusion

 In many scenarios we might pursue more data without question, to reduce our uncertainty of a population mean.
 I think the above logic motivates a view where we consider bias and noise as functions of our sample size and investment cost, and make decisions to minimise uncertainty over that space.
 It is difficult in many situations to quantify how much measurement bias is up for grabs by changing our sampling procedure, but we can usually put bounds based on heuristic reasoning.
-If we assume there are some mundane variable costs involved in gathering extra data points, it may be worthwhile to consider how much payoff we could get, for a similar investment cost, by instead trying to reduce systematic errors.
+If we assume there are some mundane variable costs involved in gathering extra observations, it may be worthwhile to consider how much payoff we could get, for a similar investment cost, by instead trying to reduce systematic errors.
 We might find that where we assumed we were in a noise-limited regime, in fact our uncertainty is limited by bias.